From cramped chaos to clarity

 Familiar Cards from Legacy Design

-Change Management + Perceived Control
+Change Management · Perceived Control · Mental model

 🚨 Phased Transition Strategy